solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 by the Feature Gate program.

 If a node does not send this transaction or it is rejected, their stake is not tallied.
-This is analogous to a node sending this transaction in a valid point in the epoch signalling support for zero features.
+This is analogous to a node sending this transaction at a valid slot in the epoch signalling support for zero features.

 If a feature is revoked, the list of staged features will not change, and nodes